JielingWang/UW-Capstone-Web-Portal/README.md

 In the request detail page, you will see history of all actions and notes left by approvers or fiscal staff that tied to this request, and also there is an approval board so that you can see who is responsible for approval of this request and what's the decision.

-#### Approver
+### Approver

 Approvers are responsible for request approval, more precisely, for budget number approval.
 Under either *Dashboard* or *Pending Request* tab you can see all requests that need to be approved by you.
 By clicking the corresponding row, you can go into the detail page of a certain request.
 At the bottom there is an Approval Board so that you can make your decision on budget numbers assigned to you, also you can see status of other budget numbers.

-#### Fiscal Staff
+### Fiscal Staff

 Fiscal Staff can see all requests in their own units in the *General Requests* table.
 When you take an available request (requests that approved by approvers) the corresponding request will be added into *My Pending Request* section.
 Additionally you can click on the *List* or *Card* button aside to change the style between list or card.

 After taking a request, you can also *untake* it.
 There will be a dialog to indicate that you can *reassign* this request to someone else or just push it back to the request queue.

 Only when you take a request, you have the authority to *Accept* or *Send Back* this request.
 And when you click *Send Back* button, you will have two options, one is *Required Approval*, which means this request need to approval again (just like restart the request life cycle) after update by submitter.
 The other one is *Bypass Approvers*, which means this request don't need to be approved again, so after updating you can make next decision to them directly.
+Finally mark this request as *Completed* when there there is no other things to do.

 Notice: When you take a request, this request will be always yours, even when you send it back, you don't have to take it again.
 Of course, you can untake it or reassign to others at any time.

-#### Administrator
+### Administrator

 Administrators are typically control high-level settings.
 You can add new users in your unit or subunit, and also you can add new budget numbers for a certain subunit.